Skip to content

 Composables Comparison

-In you Vue components, you can choose between reactive data fetching with useKirbyData / useKql or programmatic one-time actions with $kirby / $kql.
+In your Vue components, you can choose between reactive data fetching with useKirbyData / useKql or programmatic one-time actions with $kirby / $kql.

 FeatureuseKirbyData / useKql$kirby / $kql